 When it comes to preventing diabetes complications, normal blood pressure is as important as good control of your blood sugar levels .

 What Are the Symptoms of High Blood Pressure?

 Usually, high blood pressure has no symptoms.
 That's why it's so important to check your blood pressure regularly.
 You should get it checked at any doctor visit and follow your doctor's recommendations about checking your blood pressure at home, too.

 How Is High Blood Pressure Treated?

-Because adequate control of blood pressure usually requires more than one medication, most doctors use ACE or ARBS first, then add other anti-hypertension drugs.
+Because adequate control of blood pressure usually requires more than one medication, most doctors use ACE inhibitors or ARBS first, then add other anti-hypertension drugs.

 What Lifestyle Changes Can Prevent and Treat High Blood Pressure?

 "The Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure," National Heart, Lung and Blood Institute, December 2003, NIH Publication No. 03-5233.